SandeepKiran0022/RASA_DOC/Components.md

 - BERT’s bidirectional approach (MLM) converges slower than left-to-right approaches (because only 15% of words are predicted in each batch) but bidirectional training still outperforms left-to-right training after a small number of pre-training steps.

+## Tokenization

+- Tokenization is the process of tokenizing or splitting a string, text into a list of tokens.
+One can think of token as parts like a word is a token in a sentence, and a sentence is a token in a paragraph.

 ### Different Tokenization components provided by RASA Framework

 - Jieba Tokenizer